6 Backyard Batting Cages for Inspiration

 Chris's Lakeside 70' Batting Cage

 And saving the best for last for this monthly feature, one of our customers, Chris, really knocked it out of the park with this one.
 This has got to be one of the coolest batting cages... ever.
-And not just because he picked the best equipment (mastadon batting cage, hack attack pitching machine, etc) but also because of the view, and that custom bench in front of the batting cage.
+And not just because he picked the best batting cage, (mastadon batting cage, hack attack pitching machine, etc) but also because of the view, and that custom bench in front of the batting cage.

 Check out Chris's backyard batting cage setup below!